One Court Square: History

-Citigroup sold the building in 2005.
 In 2012, Brooklyn real estate investors Joel Schreiber and David Werner purchased One Court Square for $481 million from Stephen L. Green's SL Green and JPMorgan Asset Management.
-In 2020, the Citi logo was removed from the building and replaced with a logo of telecommunications company Altice USA, a tenant.
+In 2014, it was purchased by Savanna Realty.
+In 2020, the Citi logo was removed from the building and replaced with a logo of telecommunications company Altice USA, whose headquarters had been in the building since 2017.
+Citi's lease expired in the same year.